Palestinians light candles to honor the late South African leader Nelson Mandela as they mourn in Gaza City, Gaza, Dec. 8, 2013.

 At the end of October, Agence France Presse calculated that the death toll since the present outbreak began had passed 1,000, but that was on the basis of Thai security forces’ announcements.
 A few days later, on Nov.
 2, a statement issued by the anti-government Pattani United Liberation Organization (PULO) put the total at over 1,300.
 Either way, it was an indication of the gravity of the conflict that re-ignited in January 2004, when separatist militants raided an army camp and seized 300 weapons.
 In itself this might not have led to drastic consequences, as the insurgency in Thailand’s Muslim-majority border areas had limped along for years without rallying very much active support.
-Subsequent heavy-handed actions by the Thai military and government, however (see September 2004 and January/February 2005 issues of the Washington Report), had the effect of driving much of the population into the arms of the rebels, among whom PULO is a veteran among younger groups.
+Subsequent heavy-handed actions by the Thai military and government, however (see September 2004 and January/February 2005 issues of the Washington Report on Middle East Affairs,), had the effect of driving much of the population into the arms of the rebels, among whom PULO is a veteran among younger groups.

 Two incidents had a particularly strong impact on Muslim public opinion.